 Gongfu brewing is a ritualized form of preparing tea that works well with oolongs and puers.
 The Gongfu tea ceremony originated in the Song Dynasty and by the Ming Dynasty had become more widespread, used especially in Fujian and Guandong.
-“Gongfu” refers to something done with skill, and indeed brewing in this way can bring out the best flavor in a tea, as one controls variables like water temperature and steep time.
-In addition to producing a great brew, it is a beautiful ritual and certainly can heighten one’s enjoyment when drinking tea with others.
+“Gongfu” refers to something done with skill.
+Indeed brewing in this way can bring out the best flavor in a tea, as one controls variables like water temperature and steep time.
+In addition to producing a great brew, it is a beautiful ritual and certainly can heighten the experience of brewing tea and sharing it with others.

 Implements used in Gongfu Tea Ceremony

 - A Tea Boat – The tray on which the tea is brewed.
 The boat has slats or holes in the top that allow water to fall through into the lower tray or vessel below.